-Planning and Development Chapter Thirteen
+Planning and Development

+Chapter Thirteen

 Planning and development are concerned with the use of land and natural resources to best meet the needs of people.
 These needs include houses, factories, communities, highways, airports, water, open space, parks, and natural beauty.
-Other planned land uses may include the more agricultural needs of cropland, pasture and range, as well as woodlands, wetlands, and wildlife areas.
+Other planned land uses may include the more agricultural needs of cropland, pasture, range, woodlands, wetlands, and wildlife areas.

-Many agencies at all levels of government are involved in planning and development: municipal planning agencies, highway departments, parks and recreation departments, as well as many private groups.
+Many agencies at all levels of government are involved in planning and development: municipal planning agencies, highway departments, parks, and recreation departments, as well as private groups.
 This section deals with planning agencies at the state, regional, county, city, town, and village government levels.
-The plans of these agencies are only advisory; they are translated into law by zoning ordinances or regulations.
+The plans developed by these agencies are only advisory; they are used to inform the adoption of new laws through zoning ordinances or regulations adopted by the legislative body.
 Only city, town, or village governments may pass zoning ordinances.